zay3332/cloudflare-docs/content/fundamentals/basic-tasks/trace-request.md

 ## Limitations

-Currently, you cannot perform traces for:
+Trace results may not be accurate for:

 * [Spectrum](/spectrum/) applications
 * Hostnames using [Data Localization Suite](/data-localization/)

-Also, the following products will not appear in trace results:
+Additionally, the following products will not appear in trace results:

 * [Firewall rules](/firewall/)
 * [WAF managed rules (previous version)](/waf/reference/legacy/old-waf-managed-rules/)